-Whether and when the new merger control regimes could enter into force is not yet predicable.
-The Federal Council will first conduct a public consultation, on the basis of which it will decide whether or not to submit a draft revision of the Cartel Act to the Swiss parliament.
-The parliament would then have to adopt the law.
+Whether and when the new merger control regimes could enter into force is not yet clear.
+The public consultation lasted until March 2022.
+The Federal Council is evaluating the feedback from the interested parties and will decide whether or not to submit a draft partial revision of the Cartel Act to the Swiss parliament.
+Both chambers of the parliament would then have to adopt the law.
 Following such an adoption, the 100-day referendum period would have to be awaited before the Federal Council could bring the revision into force.
-For all these reasons, an introduction of the SIEC test into the merger control regime is unlikely to occur before 2022.
+For all these reasons, an introduction of the SIEC test into the merger control regime is rather unlikely to occur before 2024.